Registering a foreign marriage or partnership in the Netherlands

 • You will need:

-• your valid ID
+• your valid proof of identity

 Description

-After your marriage or registered partnership in another country, you must register it in the Netherlands.
+After your marriage or registered partnership in another country, you must register this in the Netherlands.
 Not every marriage is valid in the Netherlands.
 For example, both partners must be 18 years of age or older at the time of registration.

 • If the marriage or registered partnership was concluded in a country outside the European Union: